labkomputerinformatika/HISSI-Policy-Concept/README.md

 ## Overview

 The **Humanoid Industrial Security & Standards Initiative (HISSI)** is an independent policy concept to secure the supply chain for humanoid robotics in U.S. defense and allied operations.
 As humanoid systems transition from experimental platforms to mission-critical assets for logistics, maintenance, and support roles, reliance on global suppliers—particularly in adversarial nations—poses risks of sabotage, backdoors, or supply denial.
-With China controlling over 50% of global robotics production and critical materials, HISSI proposes a four-pillar framework to ensure trusted, ethical manufacturing, aligning with DoDI 5200.44, NIST SP 800-161, and CHIPS Act models.
-This initiative upholds a “do no harm” ethos, preventing vulnerabilities that could endanger U.S. and allied forces while fostering a $50 billion domestic robotics sector by 2030.
+With China controlling over 50% of global robotics production and critical materials, HISSI proposes a four-pillar framework to ensure trusted, ethical manufacturing, aligning with **DoDI 5200.44**, **NIST SP 800-161**, and **CHIPS Act** models.
+This initiative upholds a “do no harm” ethos, preventing vulnerabilities that could endanger U.S. and allied forces while fostering a **$50 billion domestic robotics sector by 2030**.

 - **40,000** high-skill jobs
 - **$500 million** pilot
 - **CHIPS-style** incentives